gabrieldejesus/tractian-challenge/readme.md

 - ⚙️ EditorConfig - Consistent coding styles across editors and IDEs
 - 🗂 Path Mapping — Import components or images using the `@` prefix

+## 🕹️ Preview

+To see a preview of this project just click here: [Preview Website](https://www.tractian-challenge.gabrieldejesus.dev/)

 ## 🎨 Design

 If you want to see the design I created for this challenge, just click here: [Figma Design](https://www.figma.com/file/nUAj18mMktBpxWae9nWWMf/tractian-challenge)